Why Coricidin® HBP Products?

 Hypertension Stage 1

-Hypertension Stage 1 is when blood pressure consistently ranges from 130-139 systolic or 80-89 mm Hg diastolic.
-At this stage of high blood pressure, doctors are likely to prescribe lifestyle changes and may consider adding blood pressure medication based on your risk of atherosclerotic cardiovascular disease (ASCVD), such as heart attack or stroke.
+Stage 1 is when systolic blood pressure (SBP) ranges from 130-139 mm Hg OR when diastolic blood pressure (DBP) ranges from 80-89 mm Hg.
+At this stage, doctors may consider prescribing blood pressure-lowering medication in addition to lifestyle changes (improved diet and exercise).
+The doctor’s decision to prescribe medication will depend on your risk of atherosclerotic cardiovascular disease (ASCVD), such as heart attack or stroke.

 Hypertension Stage 2

 Stage 2 is when systolic blood pressure (SBP) is greater than or equal to 140 mm Hg OR when diastolic blood pressure (DBP) is greater than or equal to 90 mm Hg.
 At this stage, doctors are likely to prescribe a combination of blood pressure-lowering medications with lifestyle changes.

 If your blood pressure is more than 180/120 mm Hg, and you are NOT experiencing any other symptoms, it is classified as an hypertensive urgency, and you should immediately seek medical assistance.